theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-designer/designer.md

 Once logged in, you can activate or deactivate methods of authentication, see [Server Settings](#link).

-## Main Window Overview
+## Main Window

-The Designer features different functionalities for data extraction from SAP.
+The Designer features different functionalities to design and configure extractions.

 !!! tip
 	Press **[F1]** to open the documentation page for particular windows.